yoshuawuyts/barracks/README.md

 [![Test coverage][coveralls-image]][coveralls-url]

 Event dispatcher for the [flux architecture][flux].
-Provides event composition through `this.waitFor()`, checks for recursive calls while maintaining a simple interface (3 functions).
+Provides event composition through `this.waitFor()` and checks for circular dependencies with a small interface of only 3 functions.

 ## Installation
 ```bash